Khal3dfx/PuzzleGame/README.md

 2. **Moving Tiles:**
    - Use the directional buttons (UP, DOWN, LEFT, RIGHT) provided below the puzzle to move the empty slot and rearrange the tiles.
-   - Alternatively, you can use the arrow keys on your keyboard to move the empty slot.

 3. **Winning the Game:**
    - Arrange the tiles in numerical order with the empty slot at the bottom-right corner.